-The World Health Organisation has issued an updated version of their International Classification of Diseases, a diagnostic manual used by health care professionals throughout the world.
+The World Health Organisation has adopted version 11 of their International Classification of Diseases, a statistical coding tool used by health care professionals and systems around the world for recording, reporting and monitoring health issues in a common way.
 ICD-11 includes a proposed definition of "gaming disorder" for the first time.

-The latest version, ICD-11, was released on 18 June 2018 to allow Member States to prepare for implementation, including translating ICD into their national languages.
-ICD-11 will be submitted to the 144th Executive Board Meeting in January 2019 and the Seventy-second World Health Assembly in May 2019 and, following endorsement, Member States will start reporting using ICD-11 on 1 January 2022.
+The latest version, ICD-11, was released on 18 June 2018 to allow Member States to prepare for an implementation period of time (which can be a long time), including translating ICD into their national languages.

 What is the ICD-11 list?

-The World Health Organisation (WHO) is currently reviewing its list on classification of diseases (ICD) that is widely used as a manual by practitioners and importantly is implemented by many countries in their national health policies.
+The World Health Organisation's (WHO) list on classification of diseases (ICD) is widely used as a statistical coding tool by practitioners in healthcare and importantly is implemented by many countries in their health services (state provided or insurance based).

 Why is there so much debate around the inclusion of gaming in this list?

 There is strong disagreement among experts on the inclusion of "video gaming" in the ICD-11 list, and the issue has been heavily debated for some time.

 The argument is that the WHO’s action has not been guided by an appropriate level of robust research, data and analysis.
 Numerous internationally-renowned mental health experts, social scientists and academics from research centres and universities, including Oxford University, Johns Hopkins University, Stockholm University, and the University of Sydney, have published peer reviewed journal articles calling into question the WHO’s plan to create a new “gaming disorder” at this stage.